 - 4 cups strawberries; quartered

-- 1/2 tsp vanilla powder; or 1 tsp vanilla extract
+- ½ teaspoon vanilla powder; or 1 teaspoon vanilla extract

-- 1 tbsp orange juice; or lemon juice
+- 1 tablespoon orange juice; or lemon juice

 For The Crisp